jeanluc162/ZipCrackNetCore/README.md

 # How it works

 1. The program figures out how many Threads to use.
 By default, the amount is equal to the amount of logical cores available.
-If amount of password lengths to test is smaller than the number of logical cores available, it is used instead.
+If the amount of password lengths to test is smaller than the number of logical cores available, it is used instead (e.g. 8 Cores, Passwords with 5 to 8 characters -> 4 Threads).
 2. The program creates one copy of the ZIP-File for each thread in a temporary folder.
 3. The program starts the amount of Threads it wants to use (Shorter Combinations are tried before longer ones)
 4. When a thread finishes